juliastiller/Portfolio/CSAS Data Challenge 2025/README.md

 ## Files

 ### `Main.R`
 - **Description**: The primary script to run the entire analysis pipeline, including data preparation, exploratory analysis, and model building.
+A folder titled "Raw-Data" must be added to your local environment containing the Data Challenges' CSV file in order to run the scripts.

 ### `ObtainData.R`
 - **Description**: Script to obtain the raw data for the 2025 CSAS Data Challenge and prepare it for preprocessing.